raphbacher/comet_presentation/soutenance.md

 </div>
 </div>
 * 3D Spectrograph
-* European Consortium, piloted by CRAL à Lyon
+* European Consortium, piloted by CRAL at Lyon
 * Observing since january 2014, already one of the most asked instrument of VLT

 ## Hyperspectral datacube